 These events are fully-funded in memory of Autumn Garwood and are based at a beautiful location in Buckinghamshire.
 The day or weekend retreats provide time and space to meet, listen and share with others who have also suddenly lost a child.
 It is guided by caring and supportive experts, namely our patron, Jenni Thomas OBE (founder of Child Bereavement UK) and Nicki Whitworth (founder of SLOW).
-Please contact us or see our Facebook page for scheduled events.
+Please contact us to find out more about scheduled events.

 Jenni Thomas OBE has also created a series of podcasts about Child Bereavement.
 These are available from all podcast providers or directly from Jenni’s website and include various topics surrounding child bereavement which may be of interest.
 We are grateful for Jenni’s ongoing support of SUDC UK.
 Contact us for other podcast suggestions.